Are you looking for the best things to do in Malta?

 24. Travel back in time at Ghar Dalam

-Visiting Ghar Dalam is another must, especially if you’re travelling to Malta with kids.
+Visiting Ghar Dalam is one of the best things to do in Malta if you’re travelling with kids.
 Located in Birzebbuga, this 145-metre-long cave contains fossils and bones of animal species that became extinct thousands of years ago.

 The lowermost layers of Ghar Dalam are more than 500,000 years old.
 Some of the remains found in this part of the cave belong to dwarf elephants, hippopotamuses and deer.
 These creatures inhabited Malta when the island was still joined to Italy.